 The converter valves and associated cooling system for the Xiluodu-Zhejiang UHVDC transmission project were supplied by C-EPRI Electric Power Engineering.

-Putzmeister was awarded the contract for supplying Telebelt system of belt conveyors for laying concrete.
+Putzmeister was awarded the contract to supply the Telebelt system of belt conveyors for laying concrete.

 Hydropower is one of the oldest and most widely-used renewable sources of energy.